kieran-nichols/Lab_Stream_Layer_Kieran/README.md

 #### Key Scripts:

 - **LSL_video_capture_v2.py**: Captures video from a webcam and streams it via LSL.
 This script sets up the video capture properties, initializes an LSL stream outlet, and streams video frames in real-time.
-- **noraxon_stream_example.m**: Demonstrates how to stream EMG data from a Noraxon device using LSL.
-It initializes the connection to the Noraxon stream, collects data, and streams it via LSL.
-- **other_stream_scripts**: Additional scripts for streaming other types of data or from other devices.
+- **other_stream_scripts**: Add the other scripts for streaming other types of data or from other devices.

 ### [Post-processing](https://github.com/neuroergolab/Lab_Streaming_Layer/tree/main/Post-processing)